Vanuatu: Filled with Natural Wonders & Cultural Delights

 You’d be forgiven for thinking that Vanuatu is just another island paradise.
 Sure, it has its fair share of palm-lined beaches, reefs abundant in colourful corals and small unsullied islands covered in swathes of lush forest.
 All of which are nothing short of spectacular but what might not be immediately evident is its wealth of cultural diversity and unique historical identity.

-Consisting of 83 islands that form a Y-shaped chain in the south west Pacific, Vanuatu is home to approximately 270,000 people called Ni-Vanuatu.
+Vanuatu Islands consists of 83 islands that form a Y-shaped chain in the south-west Pacific.
+The approximate Vanuatu population is 282,117, called Ni-Vanuatu.
 The official languages of Vanuatu are Bislama, English and French, however, you might be surprised to find out that there are 115 mother tongues that are in common use.
 This makes Vanuatu one of the most culturally diverse countries in the world with the highest concentration of different languages spoken in a region.

 The Magnificent Cultural Diaspora of Vanuatu